World's largest wealth fund blacklists Glencore, other giants over coal use

 Norway's $1 trillion wealth fund is excluding some of the world's biggest commodities firms from its portfolio, including Glencore and Anglo American , because of their use and production of coal.
 Underlining the growing role of climate considerations for long-term investors, the fund is also excluding German utility RWE, South African petrochemicals firm Sasol and Dutch company AGL Energy over their use of coal.

 The fund put another set of companies - BHP , Uniper, Enel and Vistra Energy - under observation for possible exclusion later if they did not address their use or production of coal.
-The value of holdings in this set of firms stood at $3.9 billion at the end of 2019.
+The value of holdings in this group stood at $3.9 billion at the end of 2019.

 "This is good news that the biggest producers of coal in absolute terms are finally out of the fund," Else Hendel, acting environmental policy leader at green group WWF Norway, told Reuters.
 EXCESSIVE EMISSIONS